plenoptic-org/plenoptic/docs/install.rst

 Optional dependencies
 ---------------------

 The above instructions will install plenoptic and its core dependencies.
 You may also wish to install some additional optional dependencies.
-These dependencies are specified using square brackets during the pip install command and can be installed for either a local, editable install or one directly from PyPI:
+These dependencies are specified using square brackets during the ``pip install`` command and can be installed for either a local, editable install or one directly from PyPI:

 * If you would like to run the jupyter notebooks locally: ``pip install plenoptic[nb]`` or ``pip install -e .[nb]``.
 This includes ``pooch`` (for downloading some extra data) ``torchvision`` (which has some models we'd like to use), ``jupyter``, and related libraries.
 See the :ref:`jupyter section <jupyter>` for more details on how to handle jupyter and python virtual environments.
 Note that you can run our notebooks in the cloud using `Binder <https://mybinder.org/v2/gh/LabForComputationalVision/plenoptic/1.0.1?filepath=examples>`_, no installation required!
 * If you would like to locally build the documentation: ``pip install -e .[docs]``.
 This includes ``sphinx`` and related libraries.
 (This probably only makes sense if you have a local installation.)
 * If you would like to run the tests: ``pip install -e .[dev]``.
 This includes ``pytest`` and related libraries.
 (This probably only makes sense if you have a local installation.)

-These optional dependencies can be joined with a comma: ``pip install -e .[docs,dev]``
+These optional dependencies can be joined with a comma, e.g., ``pip install -e .[docs,dev]``

+.. info:: Note that you must install with ``pip`` (not ``conda``) in order to install the optional dependencies.

 ffmpeg and videos
 -----------------